frank-oh/frank-oh.github.io/_posts/2017-11-14-scala-partialApplication.md

 ### `receive` of `Actor`

-Except the collections, the most famous `PartialFunction` in Scala would be the `receive` of an `Actor`.
+Except the collections, the most famous `PartialFunction` in Scala would be the `receive` method of an `Actor`.
 An `Actor` can receive any message, the `ActorSystem` should know whether the `Actor` can process the message or not.
 If you check the [scaladoc of Akka actor](https://doc.akka.io/api/akka/current/akka/actor/Actor.html), you may notice:

 - `type Receive = PartialFunction[Any, Unit]`
 - `abstract def receive: Actor.Receive` : Scala API: This defines the initial actor behavior, it must return a partial function with the actor logic.